eersoy93/os/README.md

 ## Building and Running

 In [Pardus 21](https://www.pardus.org.tr/), clone this repository.
-After that, install NASM and QEMU:
+After that, install GCC x86 cross compiler, NASM and QEMU:

-`sudo apt install nasm qemu-system-x86`
+`sudo apt install nasm qemu-system-x86 gcc-i686-linux-gnu`

 After that, move to the src directory: